- Fashion and Beauty

 I tried them, and I liked them!
 People with hair that is a little more difficult and "needy" will especially appreciate these additives.

-How To Make a Simple, Basic, and Cheap Conditioner with No Additives
+RECIPE 1 For Personal Use Only: A Simple, Basic, and Cheap Conditioner with No Additives

 You may want to begin with the very basic version of hair conditioner--the "works fine" version.